paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 So far, so boring because any pre-processor can do the same, PpLexer can do far more than this.
-PpLexer keeps track of a large amount of significant pre-processing information and that is available to you through the :class:`PpLexer` APIs.
+PpLexer keeps track of a large amount of significant pre-processing information and that is available to you through the :py:class:`cpip.core.PpLexer.PpLexer` APIs.

 For a moment lets remove the ``minWs=True`` from ``myLex.ppTokens()`` so that we can inspect the state of the PpLexer at every token (rather